LucasDachman/lucasdachman.github.io/src/posts/004-resistor-calculator.md

 brief: "An Android app that calculates resistor values according to color codes"
 ---

 A productivity app aimed at electrical engineers for determining information on resistors.
 The app has tabs for each type of resistor (4/5/6 band).
 Any details about a resistor can be determined by inputting the colors of the bands on a resistor.
 With this app, one can avoid memorizing complicated charts.
-The UI/UX was designed in Adobe XD.

 ### Tools
 - Android Studio